Don't get stuck with a tough-to-sell condo

 But avoid awkward layouts that reduce usable space.
 For example, a long hallway can occupy a significant amount of a condo’s square footage.

-Interior bedrooms that don’t have windows also are unappealing.
+Interior bedrooms that don’t have windows are also unappealing.

 And if that extra bathroom isn’t too close to the living or dining areas, guests will be more comfortable.